BlueBrain/spack/bluebrain/documentation/setup_personal.md

 Before starting, please install `brew` and make sure that there is a working Python on your machine, preferably from XCode or another *stable* source.
+Also make sure that a recent XCode is present, and set the following command in the startup scripts if using a POSIX shell:

+    $ export SDKROOT=$(xcrun --sdk macosx --show-sdk-path)

+or globally set it in `fish`:

+    $ set -Ux SDKROOT (xcrun --sdk macosx --show-sdk-path)

+This command will ensure that some programs find `stdio.h` correctly during their build, e.g., `neuron`.

 Then install a Fortran compiler, which Spack will pick up and use in conjunction with Apple's CLang: